Angel-Source-Labs/laravel-expressions/Readme.md

 composer require angel-source-labs/laravel-expressions
 ```

-### package conflicts: `expressions:doctor`
+### package conflicts: `artisan expressions:doctor`
-This package injects new database connection and grammar classes, and so conflicts with other packages that inject database connections and grammar classes.
+This package injects new database connection and grammar classes, so it potentially conflicts with other packages that inject database connections and grammar classes.

-To test that the installation is working and not experiencing conflicts from other packages, this package includes an `artisan expressions:doctor` command
+To test that the installation is working and is not experiencing conflicts from other packages, this package includes an `artisan expressions:doctor` command
 that will run tests to verify that the database connections are resolving properly and expressions are building properly.

 To run the doctor, type `php artisan expressions:doctor` at the command line at the base of your Laravel project.